Frequently asked questions

 What kind of projects does my donation help, and how do you guarantee that the projects really do effectively help mitigate climate change?

-myclimate projects meet the highest standards (CDM, Gold Standard, Plan Vivo), and are proven not only to reduce greenhouse gases, but also to foster sustainable development at a local and regional level.
+myclimate projects meet the highest standards (Gold Standard, Plan Vivo and VCS (incl.
+CBB and/or SD-VISta)), and are proven not only to reduce greenhouse gases, but also to foster sustainable development at a local and regional level.
 Climate protection projects result in lower CO2 emissions whilst contributing significantly to sustainable development in the region.
 The Gold Standard is an internationally recognized independent label awarded to high-quality climate protection projects and the emission reduction certificates they earn.
 Go here to read more about how myclimate projects in Kenya and in Tanzania are contributing to social, environmental and economic development.

-This is not possible because the CO2 offset payment is treated as a donation.
-If a flight is cancelled, the offset payment can be transferred to a later flight.
+This is not possible, since the contribution is handled like a donation.
+If a flight or cruise is not taken, your support payment may be transferred to a subsequent flight or cruise.

 Do you have any more questions?